japsimar-soin/Namaste-Javascript/README.md

 Then remaining code executes. \
 But event handler callback fn sits there until its explicitly removed or browser is closed. (because it can be clicked anytime - so cannot be removed until the end) \
 When click event occurs, **callback fn is pushed to the callback queue**. \
-**Event loop repeatedly checks** if something is present in the CBQ, and if call stack is empty. \
+**Event loop repeatedly checks** if something is present in the CBQ, and if CS is empty. \
 As soon as CS is empty, and CBQ has something to be executed, it pushes that fn into CS \

 _Q.
 Why is Callback Queue required?
-Why can't the event loop directly push the fn into call stack as soon as it sees them?_
+Why can't the event loop directly push the fn into CS as soon as it sees them?_

 - In case of multiple callbacks, they need to be queued and execeuted one by one (like clicking button 5-6 times repeatedly) -> all need to be executed one by one, and each is popped of the CBQ.